 In expanding the assessment process, it is vital to recruit professionals who have demonstrated some skill in applying effective assessment processes.
-Data from this study suggest that, in the aggregate, all participants in this study felt it is at least somewhat true that they are able to do so.
+Data from this study

+This study... provided baseline data for assessment teams to begin a decision-making process and determine... which resources should be continued or modified. suggest that, in the aggregate, all participants in this study felt it is at least somewhat true that they are able to do so.
 The OIE and the assessment team may consider revising this section of the survey instrument to better determine those individuals who may be best suited to coach others in conducting and reporting assessment activities.
 It is possible, for example, that participants feel reasonably certain they can perform these activities themselves, but they are far less certain they could assist others in doing so.
 As the OIE and the assessment team consider revising individual practices and processes, it could be helpful to collect qualitative information from participants regarding ways to improve the utility of each.